jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 ```

 You'll notice we're using only whole, integer values above.
-We'll talk more about the different types of number types when we discuss *casting* later on.
+We'll talk more about the different types of number types when we discuss *types* and *casting* later on.

 For now, let's stick with integer values (numbers with no decimals).

 <div class="fix-block">
-	<span class="title">Fix: Arithmetic Operations</span>
+	<span class="title">Fix #2: Arithmetic Operations</span>
 	<p>Here's a bunch of examples of things you can't do.</p>
 	<p>Uncomment these one at a time and see how they fail.</p>
 	<p>Don't forget to check the error codes before you "fix" each line!</p>